Romancing the Stone – Designing OOAK Statement Jewelry

 Designer cabochons are special one of a kind (OOAK) stones created from the natural beauty of various rare geological materials that have been extracted from the earth and shaped by talented lapidary artists from around the globe.
 Because of their uniqueness and rarity, they deserve to be fabricated into a piece of jewelry that goes beyond a plain setting to one that showcases their beauty.

 This class was created in mind for metalsmiths and semiprecious stone lovers that have purchased and/or created special cabochons but need help in creating the “story” or “home” that the stone will be housed in.
+Designing a piece with a stone or object that has special meaning to someone and conveying that story through the construction of the piece will also be discussed.

 Students will start out the day gathered around the table with a few of their treasures and will take turns working with the instructor on design options for one or two cabochons so that the whole class may benefit from seeing many design concepts started.
 From there the students will work independently and one on one with the instructor to refine their design ideas.
 Techniques for documenting designs and determining the supplies needed to begin fabricating will be presented to show students how to keep track of their progress and to create a record for documenting and pricing their special pieces.